gianlacasella/ScientificGraphingCalculator/README.md

 ## Getting started

+Be sure to check the Prerequisites section before you continue.
 There are two ways to execute this program:

-1. You can clone/download this repository and open a command prompt / bash inside the downloaded folder.
-Be sure to check the Prerequisites section before you continue.
+1. **You can clone/download this repository** and open a command prompt / bash inside the downloaded folder.

-Then, just type in the cmd:
+Then, just type in:
 ```
 	python main.py
 ```

-2. You can download my last release on this repository, and run scientificCalculator.exe on Windows
+2. **You can download my last release on this repository**, and run scientificCalculator.exe on Windows

 ![Screenshot](/img/7.JPG)